-He is Head of the Unit of Genetic and Molecular Epidemiology at the HuGeF Foundation, Torino, Italy.
+He is also Head of the Unit of Genetic and Molecular Epidemiology at the Italian Institute for Genomic Medicine (IIGM), Torino, Italy.

 Since 2004 -Chair of Environmental Epidemiology, Imperial College, London, UK